-- 1. Repair deteriorated wood elements as character-defining features. - Repair deteriorated wood surfaces by patching, consolidating, splicing, or otherwise reinforcing deteriorated sections. - Match repairs to original materials in appearance, profile, texture, and finish. - When repairing deteriorated components, retain unique details such as beaded edges, bevels, or fish scale patterns. - 2.
-Maintain compatibility when replacing wood features that are deteriorated beyond repair. - Repair or replace, only as needed, materials and features with components that match the original in material, dimension, detail, profile, and texture. - Smooth-finished fiber cement board may be utilized as a replacement for wood siding only when it has deteriorated beyond repair, and for any other type of
+- 1. Repair deteriorated wood elements as character- defining features. - a.
+Repair deteriorated wood surfaces by patching, consolidating, splicing, or otherwise reinforcing deteriorated sections. - b.
+Match repairs to original materials in appearance, profile, texture, and finish. - c.
+When repairing deteriorated components, retain unique details such as beaded edges, bevels, or fish scale patterns. - 2.
+Maintain compatibility when replacing wood features that are deteriorated beyond repair. - a.
+Repair or replace, only as needed, materials and features with components that match the original in material, dimension, detail, profile, and texture. - b.
+Smooth-finished composite siding may be utilized as a replacement for wood siding only when it has deteriorated beyond repair, and for any other type of siding, as long as the profile and exposure (visible width) is historically appropriate.
+Existing vinyl or aluminum siding may be replaced in-kind as long as no further architectural detailing is covered or removed. - c.
+Existing vinyl or aluminum siding may be replaced in-kind as long as no further architectural detailing is covered or removed. - d.
+Utilize a replacement siding that matches the profile and exposure of any original existing siding or matches what is documented to be the original.
+In the absence of appropriate documentation, install the exposure to match that of similar buildings in the district. - d.
+Replace missing wood features with elements based on historical, photographic, or physical evidence of the original feature.
+In the absence of such evidence, use a design that is compatible with the building in style, scale, and size.

-TIP: HOW TO PRESERVE WOOD FEATURES
+HOW TO PRESERVE WOOD FEATURES

 - Protect wood surfaces and features from deterioration by providing a protective, weather-resistant coat of paint or stain.
 Paint all six sides of new siding in order to provide a consistent protective coating. - Identify, evaluate and treat the causes of wood deterioration, including faulty flashing, leaking gutters, cracks and holes in siding, deteriorated caulking at seams, plant material or insect or fungus infestation. - Apply chemical preservatives to historically exposed wood features such as ends of beams or rafters. - Remove deteriorated protective coatings to the next sound layer by hand scraping and then repaint.
-It is not appropriate to use damaging methods such as a propane torch to remove paint. - When patching or splicing deteriorated wood components, use timber that matches the grain and density of existing materials.
+It is not appropriate - to use damaging methods such as a propane torch to remove paint. - When patching or splicing deteriorated wood components, use timber that matches the grain and density of existing materials.